maditya0310UCSB/ucsbdrl/README.md

 Windows 10:<br>
 `conda install -c peterjc123 pytorch-cpu`<br>
 <br>
 We will also install ipython and a few other support packages.
-If you activated the `drl` environment, this will not touch your existing installations.
+If you activated the `drl` environment, this will not touch your existing installations.<br>
 `pip install ipython ipdb`